opengeospatial/ogc-na-tools/docs/tutorials.md

 Alternatively, for the `author` type, we could have used a `transform` (adding the `@type` property to the second entry) or used a scoped `@context` (using `$..author` as the `context` key).

+### Chaining JSON-LD uplifts

+`ingest_json` can also work with already uplifted JSON-LD documents:

+- If the root node has a `@graph` property, all transformations (jq operations) and paths will be anchored to it instead of the root node itself.
+If this is not desired, `path-scope: document` can be declared in the uplift definition.
+- When injecting `context`s, if an existing JSON-LD `@context` in the node, the new context will be either prepended (by default) or appended to it; this can be controlled by adding a new uplift property `context-position` with the value `before` or `after`, respectively.
+Note that prepended context will have lower precedence than appended context.